-Not only have I had my own personal struggle with food, that includes not eating for extended periods of time and horrible eating habits that I still strive to fight, but I have a lot of people in my life who fight a battle with weight and some who just fight the pressure of having the ideal body for whatever niche they fit into.
+I have had my own personal struggle with food, that includes not eating for extended periods of time and horrible eating habits that I still strive to fight.
+I also have a lot of people in my life who fight a battle with weight and some who just resist the pressure of having the ideal body for whatever niche they fit into.

 Skinny seems to be the thing that people feel they have to ascribe to.
 The problem with that is that skinny doesn’t equal healthy and healthy is far more important.

 It wasn’t even a logical thought process in hindsight, to equate health to how much you weigh and in turn eat less.
-On top of that, I was in college and many already know how hard it is to be healthy in college especially when you have no previous experience.
+On top of that, I was in college, and many already know how hard it is to be healthy in school especially when you have no previous experience.

 Growing up I lived on lies about how uh I ate, crash diets and bingeing then hating myself and by the time I was in college the exhaustion, dizziness and barely even being able to function, didn’t really make looking good any better.